-Apprenticeships are a skilled qualification which teaches you the techniques that you need to do a specific job role, whilst you are employed within the workplace.
-More and more people are finding this a fantastic way to learn as it allows you to quickly put the skills you need into practice and assures you that what you are learning is what you need to be successful.
+Apprenticeships are a skilled qualification which teaches you the techniques that you need for a specific job role, whilst you are employed within the workplace.
+More and more people are finding this a fantastic way to learn as it allows you to quickly put the skills you need into practice.

 What subjects can you study an Apprenticeship in?